antononcube/Raku-Math-NIntegrate/README.md

 Hence, it seems natural to think that an implementation of a powerful numerical integration framework in Raku that has unique features is achievable, worthy, and rewarding.

-I also plan to write a book that describes in detail is the software architecture decisions for a numerical integration framework development that is going to use this library.
+I plan to write a book that describes in detail software architecture designs and decisions for the development of numerical integration frameworks.
+That book is going to use this library.

 ------